gantry/docs/pages/01.gantry5/02.configure/04.layout-manager/docs.md

 Selecting one of the **Outlines** options will copy the **Layout Manager** setup from the selected outline and load it into the one you are working in.
 This is a quick way to base your layout on another outline without having to manually duplicate it.

->>>> In the initial beta, your Layout Preset will automatically replace any **Particles** or **Positions** you have assigned.
-In the future, we plan to have it keep your changes across presets as long as these Particles are placed in sections that exist across presets.
+>>> The **Keep the Current Particles** option gives you the ability to keep your presently-configured Particles and load the new preset with them intact.
+If you want to completely load a new preset, along with its own Particles, you will want to uncheck this option.
+This will remove any Particles you have configured and load the ones that are included in the preset.

 Controls
 -----